scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Conclusion
 ----------

-Keep in mind that *you* are now at the cutting edge.
+Keep in mind that *you* are now at the cutting edge of DevOps for the scientific community.
 Extra care should be taken to make your tooling accessible to your collaborators.
 Where possible, use tools that your collaborators already know – shell, scripting, package management, etc.
 That said, technologies that allow efficient usage of available hardware stand to provide substantial savings, and potential for re-use by researchers with less direct access to capital (e.g., Docker, or demand aggregation of cloud VM providers).

 So, let’s be intentional about creating and using environments that are broadly accessible.